nuta/operating-system-in-1000-lines/website/en/12-application.md

 66644
 ```

 The first column in the `llvm-nm` output is the *address* of the symbol.
-This `10260` value matches the file size, but this is not a coincidence.
+This `10454` hexadecimal number matches the file size, but this is not a coincidence.
 Generally, the values of each address in a `.o` file are determined by the linker.
 However, `_binary_shell_bin_size` is special.

 The `A` in the second column indicates that the address of `_binary_shell_bin_size` is a type of symbol (absolute) that should not be changed by the linker.
 That is, it embeds the file size as an address.